Top 10+ best practices for email signatures design in 2026 by experts

 1. Standardize your colors, fonts, and logos in all signatures.

-2. Choose one clear CTA that matches your current marketing goal per email.
+2. Choose one clear CTA button that matches your current marketing goal per email.

 3. Add social links relevant to your audience.